mfranzke/datalist-polyfill/README.md

 # datalist-polyfill
 This is a minimal and dependency-free vanilla JavaScript polyfill for the awesome datalist-functionality, that will bring joy and happiness into our lives :-)

-Tested in Safari, which it's mainly meant for, as nearly all of the other browsers are already supporting it, quite well: <http://caniuse.com/#feat=datalist>
+Tested in Safari, which it's mainly meant for, as nearly all of the other browsers support it quite well: <http://caniuse.com/#feat=datalist>
 Released under the MIT License: <http://www.opensource.org/licenses/mit-license.php>

 ## Features